 Early Entrance to Kindergarten

 Advanced children who will reach age 5 by December 1 (rather than by the typical age requirement date, September 1) may be referred for consideration for early entrance to kindergarten by their parent.
-This process begins by parents contacting their residential elementary building principal by February 1 to set up meeting to discuss the Early Entrance to Kindergarten Quality Process.
-Students will participate in a thorough testing and assessment process to determine whether they are eligible for early entrance or not.
+This process begins by parents contacting their residential elementary building principal by February 1 to set up a meeting to discuss the Early Entrance to Kindergarten Quality Process.
+Following the completion of a parent questionnaire regarding student strengths and weaknesses, students may qualify for further testing to determine whether they are eligible for early entrance or not.

 English/language arts and/or mathematics subject acceleration is another option.
 Students who are highly advanced in either of these subjects may be referred for consideration by their teacher, parents, or the student him/herself.
 The first part of the process will involve a review of the impact of readiness based differentiation of the regular curriculum.
 In cases in which it is determined that differentiation is not sufficient to meet the child's learning needs, the acceleration process can move forward.